 Michigan Good Food

 Michigan Good Food is a policy initiative centered on the Michigan Good Food Charter.
-The initiative aims to promote policy changes that will advance "good food" in Michigan - food that is healthy, green, fair and affordable.
+The initiative aims to promote policy changes that will advance "good food" in Michigan.

 - Michigan institutions will source 20 percent of their food products from Michigan growers, producers and processors.